cpcbegin/pdf-mix-tool/README.md

 add white pages to a PDF file, delete pages from a PDF file, extract pages from a PDF file, edit the PDF document information.

+## Fork to compile in Ubuntu 20.04 LTS (cpcbegin)
+There is an error than avoid compile in lastest LTS distros, this fork only exist until next LTS.

 ## Useful links
 [Changelog/Roadmap](CHANGELOG.md)